silentwhaleluo/Database-Notes/PowerBI.md

 2. If no user interaction in a visualization, data is refreshed automatically approximately every hour.
 We can change that refresh frequency using the scheduled cache refresh option

 ## data classification
+The data on dashboard can be classified on the sensitivity of data "Dashboard" -\> "SETTINGS" -\> "Data classification" -\> "Admin Portal" -\> "Tenant settings" -\> "Data classification for dashboards and reports"
+	- High
+	- Medium
+	- Low sensitivity

 ### Parameters

 ### Methods to create tiles in dashboard ???
+	- in dashboard, use "Add tile"
+	- in report, pinning a "live tiles